 I don’t like to waste time looking for pictures.
 I want to be taking them, or working on them, using or admiring them – anything other than trying to find where the damn things have gone.
 So before I used Lightroom, I was well-known in the iView MediaPro and Extensis Portfolio communities.
-These cataloguing programs and the field of digital asset management came naturally to someone with a background as a financial manager and then financial IT consultant as I had always focussed on drilling into and getting information out of database-driven business systems.
-So once I moved from film to digital and was rapidly accumulating many thousands of pictures, I just applied those skills and experience to organising my work.
+Cataloguing programs and digital asset management came naturally to someone whose background was in accounting and then financial IT consultant – I had always been into drilling down and finding answers in masses of data.
+So once I had moved from film to digital and began accumulating many thousands of pictures, I immediately applied the same skills and experience to organising my photographic workflow.

-    This background in managing business information distinguishes my approach to Lightroom from digital photography authors who trained as graphic artists or photographers and came to Lightroom from Photoshop.
-Although I used Photoshop years before Lightroom was released, my perspective is not to teach Lightroom as another kind of Photoshop but as an entirely different kind of tool – one that is as much about managing pictures as it is about processing them.
-And, again unlike Photoshop, my approach is to focus on Lightroom handling images in the plural.
+This business background distinguishes my approach to Lightroom from other authors who approached digital photography from careers as graphic artists or photographers and who see Lightroom in terms of Photoshop.
+Although I had been using Photoshop long before Lightroom, I try to show Lightroom as an entirely different kind of tool – one that is as much about managing your pictures as it is about processing them.
+Unlike Photoshop, my approach is to focus on Lightroom handling images in the plural.

 Do you really want to be splattered with exclamation marks?

 I also have little patience with many of the bland tutorials and writing about Lightroom.
 Do you benefit from being told things are “easy” when they’re not, or hearing a technique is “awesome” when it’s really little more than turd-polishing?
 Lightroom is not a difficult program, but proficiency in it demands some effort and clear thought.

 A fresh start